 - Apply to BESAP through the home institution (MUST be one of the BESAP Affiliate Institutions).

 - Accepted students that need to complete the TOEFL test must do so by early-June for Fall semesters and by early-November for Spring semesters.
 The Economics department may also be able to wiave the English Proficiency requirement.
 Contact BESAP Coordinator, Kristian Dawson for more information.

 - The names of the students at the home university that have been admitted and passed the TOEFL are submitted to the Department of Economics, who will provide next steps for nominees to apply for BESAP.

 - Each student will receive one letter to International Student Services.
 A copy of this letter can be used for student loans, stipends, etc.

 - Students need to obtain “A Statement of Financial Support” from the home country.
 Usually institutions involved in granting student loans may issue these.
 This statement is then submitted in the application to International Concurrent Enrollment.

-- Students submit the application papers to the International Concurrent Enrollment Program at UC Berkeley - Extension.
-It is necessary to do this exactly right.
+- Students submit an online application to the International Concurrent Enrollment Program at UC Berkeley, Extension.
+It is necessary to complete this application exactly right the first time.
 If there are errors in this application, it may be turned down without any option to correct the mistakes and resubmit.
-The application form is provided in a separate file and is called “Application for International Students, Concurrent Enrollment Program”.
-Please check this application form for the updated fees.
-If the information given in this memo deviates from the Application form, follow the information in the latter.

-For additional questions, contact the BESAP Coordinator, Antoine Davis, at firstname.lastname@example.org.
+For additional questions, contact BESAP Coordinator, Kristian Dawson, at email@example.com.